billvaglienti/ProtoGen/README.md

 - `bitfieldTest` : if this attribute is set to `true` ProtoGen will output a module called "bitfieldtest", which contains a test function that can be used to determine if bitfield support is working on your compiler.

 - `supportSpecialFloat` : if this attribute is set to `false` floating point types less than 32 bits will not be allowed for encoded types.

+- `supportBool` : if this attribute is set to `true` support for the `bool` datatype is included.
+This will cause `<stdbool.h>` to be inccluded in the generated files, and will allow you to specify the `bool` type for in-memory fields.
+Since `bool` is not guaranteed to be supported in in all C/C++ environments this feature is off by default.

 - `packetStructureSuffix` : This attribute defines the ending of the function names used to encode and decode structures into packets.
 If not specified the function name ending is `PacketStructure`.
 For example the default name of the function that encodes a structure of date information would be `encodeDatePacketStructure()`; using this attribute the name could be changed to (for example) `encodeDatePktStruct()`.